-- If both parties divorce, they would have to remarry or vacate the divorce.
+- If both parties divorce, but then reconcile and wish to be married, they would have to remarry or vacate the divorce.

 - Kids – having minors and staying married for the sole purpose of raising them is the other reason why legal separation may be the preferential choice.
 Even couples who know that they should divorce stay married because they understand that divorce is very stressful for children too.
 So, some couples stay separated and divorce only after their kids are old enough to understand the changing family dynamics.